typesense/typesense-website/docs-site/content/30.0/api/README.md

 - Set user agent when initializing HTTP client for external API calls.
 - Fix hyphen handling in negation searches to only apply special treatment when token starts with `-`.
 - Fix query sub-tokenization to respect field-level `symbols_to_index` and `token_separators` configuration.
+- Fix union search pagination bug where global pagination parameters were not passed to individual queries.
+[PR#2428](https://github.com/typesense/typesense/pull/2428)
+- Fix missing groups in case of high cardinality fields.
+[PR#2436](https://github.com/typesense/typesense/pull/2436)
+- Fix various deadlock scenarios related to async reference fields.
+- Fix an edge case in group_by query along with infix search.
+[PR#2517](https://github.com/typesense/typesense/pull/2517)
+- Fix a crash while searching when updates are happening in parallel.
 - Fixed the override matching for wildcard queries, dynamic filter, dynamic sort, and placeholders.
 - Fix sort using `_eval()` for `id` fields

 ### Deprecations / behavior changes
+- The export endpoint now doesn't stop streaming the response if an error is encounterd while loading a document from disk.
+The error is logged and is also returned in the response stream.

 - `/collections/:collection/synonyms` are now moved to `/synonym_sets` ([Docs](https://typesense.org/docs/30.0/api/synonyms))
 - `/collection/:collection/overrides` are now movied to `/curation_sets` ([Docs](https://typesense.org/docs/30.0/api/curation))